 Follow the BMP regarding effective timing for different treatment techniques.
 Pay close attention to weather patterns and timing of the first frost in your project area: treatment seasons in northern Ontario are generally shorter than in southern Ontario.
 For example, effective herbicide use for Phragmites management may be restricted to August in the north but can extend through October in southern Ontario.
-As with all herbicide treatment, you must first conduct meaningful engagement with the Indigenous community in the territory.
-Ensure you discuss: the use of herbicide, the specific area to be sprayed (this may intersect with important harvesting areas or areas used for hunting by the community), the timing of herbicide application, and strategies to ensure that the herbicide does not impact land use.
-Other techniques like cut-to-drown can be applied during longer biological windows, from spring through to early summer just before seed heads develop.
-This technique may also be effective in late fall into winter but becomes impractical when the ground/ water freezes.
+As with all herbicide, and potentially other forms of treatment, you must first conduct meaningful engagement with the Indigenous community in the territory.
+Ensure you discuss: the use of herbicide, the specific area to be sprayed (this may intersect with important harvest areas or areas used for hunting by the community), the timing of herbicide application, and strategies to ensure that the herbicide does not impact land use.
+Other techniques like cutto-drown can be applied during longer biological windows, from earlier in the growing season to just before seed heads develop.
+These longer windows may intersect with other biological processes that need to be considered (ie. fish spawning/timing windows).
+This technique may also be effective in late fall into winter but becomes impractical when the ground/water freezes.